martingarciafry/GCC_model/README.md

 The GCC model is a land use land cover classification model trained on automatically supervised labels to monitor post-disaster recovery through ground cover change.
 The model was created on a jupyter notebook in Google Colab (.ipynb).
 For convenience, you can access these files from our shared google drive where all the input data is also found: https://drive.google.com/drive/u/2/folders/1QNAOlBLWR-7ohyhBdzbA-DCeK4doqgSG

 Practical applications of this model bridge multiple areas of study in monitoring and evaluating spatially-explicit phenomena.
-The datasets supply land management assistance for surveillance operations of the pre- and post-disturbance stages for practitioners, stakeholder, and scholars interested in modeling, assessing, and evaluating land change initiatives in particular disaster-affected areas.
+The datasets supply land management assistance to monitoring operations of the pre- and post-disturbance stages.
+This is useful for practitioners, stakeholders, and scholars interested in modeling, assessing, and evaluating land change initiatives in particular disaster-affected areas.

 # Brief Description
 The Ground Cover Change (GCC) model represents a regional land change initiative targeting disaster-recurrent areas of the world where the interactions between land use and land cover change are necessary to quantify the environmental effects of post-disaster resettlement and secure the recovery of affected rural populations.